mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 ...where:

-- <Subscription ID> is your Azure Subscription ID.
+- `<Subscription ID>` is your Azure Subscription ID.
 (Search for Subscriptions in the management portal, look under settings in classic portal.)
-- <Region> is the name of the azure region, e.g. "northeurope" (default is "westus").
+- `<Region>` is the name of the azure region, e.g. "northeurope" (default is "westus").
 See [available regions](https://azure.microsoft.com/en-us/regions/) TODO list of valid region codes or just need to guess based on region name?
-- <Size> is the pricing tier of the VM, e.g. Basic_A1 (default is Standard_A2).
+- `<Size>` is the pricing tier of the VM, e.g. Basic_A1 (default is Standard_A2).
 See [VM pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/)).
-- <VNet> is the name of the virtual network (default is "docker-machine-vnet").
+- `<VNet>` is the name of the virtual network (default is "docker-machine-vnet").
-- <Subnet> is the name of the subnet in the virtual network (default is "docker-machine").
+- `<Subnet>` is the name of the subnet in the virtual network (default is "docker-machine").
-- <Resource Group> is the name of the resource group (default is "docker-machine").
+- `<Resource Group>` is the name of the resource group (default is "docker-machine").
-- <vm-name> is 3-63 characters long and contains only lower-case alphanumeric characters and hyphens (a hyphen must be preceded and followed by an alphanumeric character).
+- `<vm-name>` is 3-63 characters long and contains only lower-case alphanumeric characters and hyphens (a hyphen must be preceded and followed by an alphanumeric character).
 Otherwise creating the virtual hard disk image fails.
 You will need to authenticate by opening a url in a browser and entering an authentication code (both are presented by the tool on the command line).

 TODO creating a machine in a DevTest Lab.
-Using the lab VNet (Dtl<LabName>) and Resource Group (<LabName><Random code>) with or without specifying the existing Subnet (Dtl<LabName>Subnet) failed with error "Subnet 'xxx' is not valid in virtual network 'Dtl<LabName>'
+Using the lab VNet (`Dtl<LabName>`) and Resource Group (`<LabName><Random code>`) with or without specifying the existing Subnet (`Dtl<LabName>Subnet`) failed with error `Subnet 'xxx' is not valid in virtual network 'Dtl<LabName>'`

 TODO errors